Prevent Pond Algae Proliferation

 As a responsible pond owner, you should perform the following practices to prevent pond algae proliferation:

-- 7Install a net cover for your pond.This will prevent dead leaves and debris from falling into the pond water.Advertisement
+- 7This will prevent dead leaves and debris from falling into the pond water.Install a net cover for your pond.Advertisement

 Pond algae are part of your pond's environment.
 However, just like any other organism, they have to be regulated.
 Your pond is your property's centerpiece.
 Make the pond water clear and clean so that you, your household, and your guests can enjoy it.